 The unique construction techniques and materials used to build the USS Constitution made it a formidable and powerful ship that later earned the nickname “Old Ironsides” due to its impressively strong and durable hull.

-These construction details are widely used by model builders to build USS Constitution model ships and are also used by the U.S. Navy to maintain and restore the historic ship.
+These construction details are widely used by model builders to build USS Constitution model ships or to create USS Constitution model plans for other builders and are also used by the U.S. Navy to maintain and restore the historic ship.

 What Kind of Wood Was the USS Constitution Made of?